-The table overleaf presents discharge volumes for a range of storm events used to assess the impact of the proposed development and calculate the required storage volumes.
+The table below presents discharge volumes for a range of storm events used to assess the impact of the proposed development and calculate the required storage volumes.
 Further information on the calculation of total discharge volumes is provided in Section 11 'Methodology and Limitations'.
+Total discharge volumes associated with the development.